JamesBisese/django_partial_date/README.md

 Even though I don't want to use it, I wonder if I should include seconds and store the precision in milliseconds location just to allow for the additional step???

-Django custom model field for partial datetimes with the form YYYY, YYYY-MM, YYYY-MM-DD, YYYY-MM-DD HH, YYYY-MM-DD HH:mm
+Django custom model field for partial datetimes with the form YYYY, YYYY-MM, YYYY-MM-DD, YYYY-MM-DDTHH, YYYY-MM-DDTHH:mm

  * Works with DRF
  * Supports comparison operations